Cross-strait relations: Deteriorating relations (2016–present)

 Before the 2024 Taiwanese election, China began ending preferential import tariffs under the ECFA.
 After Lai Ching-te's election, China declared that the DPP could not represent mainstream Taiwanese opinion.
 Tensions rose following the capsizing of a Chinese motorboat in Kinmen waters, which resulted in two deaths.
-Upon taking office, Lai affirmed that Taiwan and China are not subordinate to each other, prompting China to conduct military exercises.
+Upon taking office, Lai affirmed that Taiwan and China are not subordinate to each other, prompting China to conduct military exercises codenamed Joint Sword-2024A.
 Subsequently, China suspended preferential tariff arrangements on 134 items under the ECFA.
 In addition, China threatened the death penalty for independence advocates and, in September 2024, sentenced a Taiwanese individual to nine years for "separatism."
+Four days after Taiwan's National Day in October 2024, China conducted further military exercises named Joint Sword-2024B.